LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Backgrounds: Discrete Thinking and Soft Thinking

 This construction ensures $\mathbf{E}(st)$ is a convex combination of all embedding vectors.
 As a result, it remains within the manifold of the original LLM input space, which helps alleviate the issue of out-of-distribution (OOD) inputs~\citep{DBLP:conf/nips/YuanCCGZCJL023}.
 Preserving all tokens in the vocabulary can introduce noise and significantly increase computational overhead.
 To address this, we employ top-$k$ or top-$p$ truncation followed by renormalization, effectively truncating the unreliable tail of the probability distribution~\citep{DBLP:conf/iclr/HoltzmanBDFC20}.

 \textbf{Soft Thinking Process}.
 In practice, Soft Thinking is applied only during the intermediate reasoning process, replacing the discrete token CoT.
 At each step, the model outputs a \emph{Soft Token} and constructs its corresponding \emph{Soft Input} for the next generation step.
-When the dominant component (the token with the highest probability) of the generated \emph{Soft Token} is the end-of-thinking token (\textless EOT\textgreater), the reasoning process is terminated, and the model switches to discrete token decoding to generate a readable final answer.
+When the top-1 token of the generated \emph{Soft Token} is \textless EOT\textgreater, the reasoning process is terminated, and the model switches to discrete token decoding to generate a readable final answer.